GAME-CLI-SRV-DEV/ViaProxyRevolution/README.md

 on a ViaProxy Side, install the authenticationhandler plugin to make sure it uses the whole thing of viaproxy otherwise it will not work.

-it uses the kickscreen for the Authentication so you have to do full login everytime.
+it uses the kickscreen for the Authentication so you have to do full login everytime. if the player is on other server, they can now use /auth then use transfer.